wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-what-are-microsoft-teams-apps.md

 With the Microsoft Teams Platform, you can augment your services with context-specific information available from the various Microsoft Teams APIs like information about the team or channel your app is installed in, or messages your app was triggered from.
 You can create apps for an individual user, a team, your entire organization, or publish your app to the public app store for everyone to use.

+## What makes up a Microsoft Teams app?

+Apps built on the Microsoft Teams Platform consist of three primary pieces.

+* **The Microsoft Teams client** provides the extensions points and UI elements your app will use to engage your users.

+* **Your Teams App Package** is the package that is installed in Microsoft Teams.
+It contains a small icon, a large icon, and a manifest JSON file.
+The manifest file contains the metadata for your app (like the name of the app, the developers name etc.), which extensibility points your app uses (like tabs and messaging extensions), and pointers to your web services that power your app (like the Id for you bot, or your tab's URL).

+* **Your web services** hosted by you providing the APIs and logic that power your app.

+It is important to keep in mind that the Microsoft Teams Platform is not a hosting service; the web services powering your app must be hosted by you and accessible by HTTPS over the internet.

 ## Where can the Teams client be extended?

 There are multiple places where the Microsoft Teams client can be extended to allow users to interact with your app.
 Depending on your scenario you may choose to focus on a single extension point (like a personal conversational bot), or combine multiple extension points.